sventonsvn/sventon/readme.txt

 sventon is a Subversion web client for Java Servlet containers.

-A J2SE 5.0 runtime and a servlet 2.4/JSP 2.0 compliant container is
-required for deployment, thus Tomcat 6.0 is a good container companion.
+A Java SE 6 runtime and a servlet 2.4/JSP 2.0 compliant container is required for deployment, thus Tomcat 6.0 is a good container companion.
 You'll also need a Subversion server set up and configured with a repository.
-For info on Subversion, see http://subversion.tigris.org
+For info on Subversion, see http://subversion.apache.org

 The JHighlight library from https://jhighlight.dev.java.net is used for syntax highlighting.
-Currently the library supports colorization of the following file formats:
+Currently the library supports colorization of a number of file formats, including:
 * HTML/XHTML
 * Java
 * Groovy